 Other ways yoga can reduce stress and anxiety are by lowering blood pressure and resting heart rate, making breathing easier, and increasing pain tolerance.

-Yoga can improve sleep
+4. Yoga improves sleep

-To function optimally, everyone needs good quality sleep, and research suggests that yoga may help induce quality sleep.
+To function optimally, everyone needs good-quality sleep, and research suggests that yoga may help induce quality sleep.

-A 2020 study carried out to find out the effect of yoga on insomnia and sleep quality of women with sleep problems found that yoga may improve sleep quality and may help manage sleep problems.
+A 2020 study carried out to find out the effect of yoga on insomnia and sleep quality in women with sleep problems found that yoga may improve sleep quality and may help manage sleep problems.
 The study found no adverse effects of yoga.

 There is a close connection between sleep and mental health.
 Just as sleep can worsen mental health disorders, mental health disorders can also make it harder for someone to fall asleep.